GunnarGunnarsson/fretta-feed/README.md

 TODO: write info about installation, build and launch

-### To do:
+### Done:
-Read rss feed from one page (e.g. visir.is)
+Read rss feed from one page
     Fetch the link to the story
     Fetch the title of the story
     Fetch the text contents of the story
+    Fetch the date of the story
 Write the story objects to console

+### To do:
 Display accordion for every news story
     Display the title in the accordion
     Display the text in the accordion
     In the text box, write the link to the story
-Fetch the date of the story and apply to the header of the accordion item Fetch a tag for the story (e.g. business, sports, etc.)
+    Apply the publishing date to the header of the accordion item Fetch a tag for the story (e.g. business, sports, etc.)
 Create a filter for the stories
     Date and/or tag